openstatushq/openstatus

 What system dynamics does openstatus have?

-openstatus exhibits 2 data pools (LibSQL Database, R2 Screenshot Storage), 2 feedback loops, 4 control points, 3 delays.
-The feedback loops handle polling and auto-scale.
+openstatus exhibits 4 data pools (Monitor Status Database, Task Scheduler), 4 feedback loops, 5 control points, 4 delays.
+The feedback loops handle polling and self-correction.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does openstatus use?